uhasker/getting-things-done-in-next-js/src/chapter9/02-typography-utilities.md

 ### Line Height

-You can also set the line height.
+You can also set the line height which can be used to control the distance between text lines.

-This can be used to control the distance between text lines:
+This can be done using the `leading-*` utility classes.

+Consider the following example:

 ```jsx
 export default function Home() {